ivkei/llm-cli/README.md

 # Usage

-## Configuration TODO
+## Configuration
+The application can be configured.
+Some settings set values for the LLM, some control internal features, such as history.

+### Recommended way to change configuration
+Just use flags to set values, for more consult [this](#flags).

+### Unrecommended way to change configuration
+The default config location is ~/.llm-cli/config.py.
+Feel free to explore, because if something breaks `-b` flag can be used to restore original config.
+The variables in the file are just written in python syntax.

-## Run TODO: edit
+## Run
 ```sh
 llm-cli -p your prompt
 ```
-`-m` - name of the model on the server, if not specified uses `default`.
-`-u` - url of the server, if not specified uses `http://localhost:8080`.
+### Flags
+#### One-use ones
 `-w` - paths for LLM to consider and read.
 `-r` - If provided with directories then read all files inside recursively, if flag isnt set then dont read recursively.
 `-e` - Exclude specific paths that LLM is not going to consider.
-`-t` - set the temperature for the LLM.
-Range 0-1, where 0 - be straight forward.
-`-a` - API, can be either specified, if not uses enviroment variable `OPENAI_API_KEY`, else assumed that API is not needed (running locally).
-  If API is not needed but envoriment variable has to stay, then use `-a not-needed`.
 `-h` - print out possible flags with their description.
-`-n` - disables history just for one message and turns it back on after.
+`-b` -
 `-c` - clears the history.
-`-l` - specifies the length of history remembered, default is 3 previous conversations.
 `-s` - asks the LLM to execute commands in right in CLI for you, not recommended to use with LLMs that have below 7b parameters, they may output wrong format.
-`-d` - overrides the path to directory with cache for the application, unrecommended to change, defaults to user's cache directory.
-`-f` - limits the history that is serialized, with this flag the file contents given to LLM isnt saved to the history.
 `-p` - specify the prompt to LLM.
 `-o` - ask the LLM to produce only code.
+#### Remembered ones - ones that are set once and then reused without setting again
+`-m` - name of the model, defaults to default one on the server.
+`-u` - url of the server, defaults to `http://localhost:8080`.
+`-t` - set the temperature for the LLM.
+Range 0-1, where 0 - be straight forward.
+`-a` - API to access the model on the server, defaults to not-needed, not-needed is for local use, set the flag for server use.
+`-n` - toggles history on and off, defaults to on.
+`-l` - length of the history that is remembered by the LLM, defaults to 3, recommended lower values with lower context windows.
+`-d` - override the directory with history and config, defaults to `~/.llm-cli/`.
+`-f` - toggles between rememembered file contents and not, defaults to remember, recommended to toggle off with lower context windows.

 ##### Some CLIs dont allow special characters such as `()`, if so then just wrap the prompt into `""`.